classgraph/classgraph/README.md

  * extend the specified superclass.
  *
  * @param superclass
- *            The superclass to match (i.e. the class that subclasses need to extend
+ *            The superclass to match (i.e. the class that subclasses need to extend)
- *            in order to match).
  * @param subclassMatchProcessor
  *            the SubclassMatchProcessor to call when a match is found.
  */